benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 **Tutors**: depending on how many students attend, we will need to employ one (or more) of our undergraduate students to help deliver the workshops (stage two) and support the students in the c/c/c studio (stage three).
+Exact hourly rate depends on qualifications & experience.

 **Artist honoraria**[^plural]: some of the guest artists who give masterclasses in the studio won't have institutional affiliation, and paying them for their time is a way of respecting their contribution & expertise.
+Exact hourly rate depends on qualifications & experience.

 **Equipment**: computational art & music supplies, including:
 - portable music PA for running music workshops in schools